miles-nz/spotify-library-manager/README.md

     ```

 3. Copy `.env.example` to `.env` and fill in `SPOTIFY_CLIENT_ID` and
-   `SPOTIFY_CLIENT_SECRET`.
+   `SPOTIFY_CLIENT_SECRET` (`SPOTIFY_REDIRECT_URI` is already set to match
+   the redirect URI above).

 4. Run the app:
     ```bash
     python app.py
     ```
-    Open http://127.0.0.1:8888/, log in if prompted, then click into
+    Open http://127.0.0.1:8888/, log in with Spotify if prompted, then pick
-    **Liked Songs Sync** and pick your two source playlists from the
+    a function from the homepage.
+Each one follows the same pattern:
+    configure it (pick playlist(s) and, where relevant, a condition - your
-    dropdowns (your choice is remembered in the browser - use
+    choice is remembered in the browser, use **Edit** to change it later),
-    **Edit playlists** to change it later).
-Click **Refresh**.
-It shows a
-    preview of what will be added/removed - click **Apply** to actually
-    update Liked Songs.
+    then run it.
+Scanning your library can take a few minutes for large
+    playlists, and shows a progress screen with a **Cancel** option.
+Once
+    it finishes you get a preview of the changes (tracks to add/remove) -
+    review it and select what you actually want, then apply to make the
+    change in Spotify.